Walterr399/wd-motor/README.md

 - **Vehicle Model**
   The script spawns a Sanchez motorcycle by default.
-  To use a different vehicle, replace `"sanchez"` in `Client.lua` with the desired model name:
+  To use a different vehicle, replace `"sanchez"` in `client.lua` with the desired model name:
   ```lua
   local vehicleHash = GetHashKey("sanchez")
   ```